Expanded scope of practice has proven to be a shot in the arm for Canadians and their pharmacists. Literally.

 With pharmacists being able to administer the flu shot, hundreds of thousands of patients continue to roll up their sleeves at their local pharmacy and thousands of pharmacists have stepped forward to be injection-certified.
-In B.C. alone, more than 3,100 pharmacists are trained to give vaccinations.
+Thousands of pharmacists across Canada are now trained to administer flu (and other) shots.

 For Randeep Birdi, a pharmacist manager with Rexall in Edmonton, the legislative green light to give injections provided a two-pronged opportunity: to assist patients and to enhance business.
 “I wanted an expanded scope of practice and to build the business around this,” he says.
 “It’s about accessibility.
 It’s about better healthcare, and it’s about better business.”

 Taking advantage of these opportunities requires more than the willingness and ability to offer injections.
 Pharmacists and their teams need to make sure patients are aware of the service and understand the benefits of getting an injection at the pharmacy.
 In the case of flu shots, usually the most common injections given by pharmacists, patients also need to understand the health benefits of immunization.

 “We promote this service to patients,” says Birdi.
 “We want to provide a full and personalized health service.”

 That means flu shots do not stand apart from other health considerations.
 When Birdi, also a certified diabetes educator, does a medication review or care plan for patients, he brings up the issue of injections and the health benefits that accrue.
 “These are important opportunities to discuss the flu shot and other injections in the context of the individual.
 It allows us to develop more personalized relationships with patients.”